DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/loadPanel/shading.md

 Specifies whether to shade the UI component when the load panel is shown.

 ---
-The property prevents interaction with the component, while loading is in progress.
+Enable this property to prevent interaction with the component, while loading is in progress.